MDMTseng/grblPunch/README.md

 ##Introduction

-This patch add a new <b>M100 GCode<b> command designed for punching machines.
+This patch add a new <b>M100 GCode</b> command designed for punching machines.
 This new punching M100 command handle the punch cycle.
 This command permit to wire the punch actuators and sensor and use them in a GCode program

 The punch cycle introducted is the following